If VWF has set you back, we'll help you move forward

 Vibration white finger (VWF) is an industrial injury, caused by prolonged and excessive use of vibrating tools and equipment in the workplace.

-A Medical Research Council survey estimated there are 301,000 cases of vibration white finger in the UK.
 The condition falls under the umbrella term 'Hand-Arm Vibration Syndrome (HAVS)', which includes Carpal Tunnel Syndrome (CTS).
-VWF is sometimes colloquially referred to as 'wax finger' and 'dead finger'.
+VWF is sometimes colloquially referred to as 'wax finger' or 'dead finger'.

 See also: